gdcc/counter-processor/README.md

 The software assumes you area already logging your COUNTER dataset *investigations* and *requests* to a log file using a format somewhat similar to extended log format.
 The COUNTER Code of Practice requires that descriptive metadata be submitted along with statistics--these items are included in logs to ease later processing.

-Log items are separated by tabs (\t) and any missing values may be logged with a dash (-) or by a an empty string.
+Log items are separated by tabs (\t) and any missing values may be logged with a dash (-) or by an empty string.

 ## Go through an example of installing and running the script